S2H-Mobile/RoboND-Perception-Project/README.md

 ## Workflow
 1. Train a classification model using features like color histograms and surface normals.
+2. Adjust the parameters of the object recognition pipeline.
-2. Run the object recognition pipeline and generate YAML files containing ROS messages.
+3. Run the pipeline for the test scenes and generate YAML files containing ROS message ROS messages for the ``pick_place_routine`` service.
+4. Optionally, perform the pick and place operation with the PR2 robot arm.

 ### Capture Features and Train Model
 - Set up the training environment with ``roslaunch sensor_stick training.launch``.